 Datasources are the entities that securely connect your instance with the tools where your data is.
 For example, the default datasource is the instance where the app is installed, which needs no configuration.

-This data is collected thanks to the integrations provided by the app (see Dashboard Integrations: Datasources for further information).
+This data is collected thanks to the integrations provided by the app (see Dashboard Integrations: Supported Products for further information).

 Datasources and gadgets